homesteading

 5 ways to reuse Mason jars

 Over the weekend Nina came over and we had another canning extravaganza (Cabernet Sauvignon jelly and pear & ginger preserves, for the curious).
-It's much more fun, and efficient, to can with another person, especially if you both prep your mixtures in advance.
-That way you can just reheat the jelly/preserves/jam on the stove while… Continue reading 5 ways to reuse Mason jars
+It’s much more fun, and efficient, to can with another person, especially if you both prep your… Continue reading

 Canning: Apple butter

-We're safe and sound here in Providence.
+We’re safe and sound here in Providence.
 The hurricane swept through yesterday and we stayed snug in the apartment, catching up on schoolwork and relaxing.
-There were several hours of Diablo III (Josh) and of baking cheesy pull-apart bread (me).
-There was an evening of catching up on our favorite shows and watching The Adventures… Continue reading Canning: Apple butter
+There were several hours of Diablo III (Josh) and of baking cheesy pull-apart bread (me).… Continue reading

 Canning fruit (II)